 \subsection{Fictitious Ordinal Response Learning}

-This subsection proposes an algorithm for learning stationary policies in SPCGs played on arbitrary graphs.
-In the proposing method, we sequentially update the agents' policies following their ranks one-at-a-time, assuming the others' policies remain stationary between updates —a concept central to the \textit{fictitious-play} in classical game theory \cite{shoham_multiagent_nodate}.
+This subsection proposes an efficient algorithm for learning stationary policies in SPCOGs played on arbitrary graphs under independent learning paradigm.
+In the proposed method, we sequentially update the agents' policies following their ranks one-at-a-time, assuming the others' policies remain stationary between updates --a concept central to the \textit{fictitious play} in classical game theory~\cite{shoham_multiagent_nodate}.
 We will empirically show that this alternating fictitious play process will lead to best response policies against one's senior opponents when $\mathcal{G}$ is incomplete, and also yield PNE policies when $\mathcal{G}$ is complete.

-Algorithm \ref{algo:ec-brpl} outlines the proposed method.
-During the initial stage (\textit{bootstrapping} stage), we only update the highest-ranked agent's policy, while the others follow the random policy (parameterized by $\theta^0_.$). \fix{This stems from the intuition that} any agent must first learn to solve the underlying single-agent orienteering problem \fix{under the environmental stochasticity which incorporates the senior agents' unknown actions, and the distribution of the prizes}. \fix{The confidence of a policy is measured by its entropy that is, a policy with high entropy has a low confidence about its actions, and vice-versa.} Once the highest-ranked agent's policy learns to solve the stochastic TOP with enough confidence, the learned parameters are shared with the other agents, therefore eliminating redundantly learning to solve the single agent OP.
+Algorithm~\ref{algo:ec-brpl} outlines the proposed method.
+During the initial stage (\textit{bootstrapping} stage), we only update the highest-ranked agent's policy, while the others follow the random policy (parameterized by $\theta^0_.$). \fix{This stems from the intuition that} any agent must first learn to solve the underlying single-agent orienteering problem \fix{under the environmental stochasticity which incorporates the senior agents' unknown actions, and the distribution of the prizes}. \fix{The confidence of a policy is measured by its entropy that is, a policy with high entropy has a low confidence about its actions, and vice-versa.} Once the highest-ranked agent's policy learns to solve the stochastic TOP with enough confidence, the learned parameters are shared with the other agents, therefore eliminating redundant learning to solve the single-agent OP.
 In the second stage (fictitious-play stage), the agents update their parameters independently, and sequentially by playing against the opponents' ``stationary'' policies.